saezlab/transcriptutorial/scripts/06_analysis_CARNIVAL_results.md

 # Enrichment Analysis

-We define two different gene sets in order tor conduct the enrichment.
+We define two different gene sets in order to conduct the enrichment analysis.
 The first set contains the nodes that appear in the CARNIVAL output, and are therefore relevant in the context of our input transcriptomic data.
-The second set contains all the genes in our prior knowledge network which are used as the backgroud.
+The second set contains all the genes in our prior knowledge network which are used as the background.

 We also downloaded from MSigDB <https://www.gsea-msigdb.org/> the following dataset: c2.cp.v7.1.symbols.gmt.
 It contains several pathways